| TEHACHAPI

 Today the Tehachapi Loop (operated jointly

-Santa Fe Railroads) is on the main artery joining the agricultural and
+by the Union Pacific and Santa Fe Railroads) is on the main artery joining the agricultural and

 petroleum products of the San Joaquin Valley to Arizona and east.
 As many